ministryofjustice/bichard7-next-shared-infrastructure/README.md

 You will need an AWS account api credentials (secret and id)

 - install the aws cli.
-We're using brew on both OSX and Linux for simplicity
+We're using brew on both OSX and Linux for simplicity.
+Installation instructions for brew can be found [here](https://brew.sh/)

 ```bash
 brew install --user awscli